Neil 'proud' as Sunderland start journey back

 Last updated on .From the section Sunderland

-Boss Alex Neil says ending Sunderland's four-year wait for promotion to the Championship makes him the "proudest person", after Saturday's League One play-off final win over Wycombe.
+Boss Alex Neil says ending Sunderland's four-year wait for promotion to the Championship with Saturday's League One play-off final win over Wycombe makes him the "proudest person".

 The Black Cats arrived at Wembley having lost their previous three play-off finals, the latest in 2019.